Falcon-Punch/Resume/README.md

 Portland Community College, Portland, OR

 ## PROJECTS
-**[Music Site / Spotify Clone](https://github.com/Falcon-Punch/Music-Site)**&nbsp;(HTML / CSS, PHP, MySQL, jQuery, Ajax)<br/>
-•	A music streaming website that allows the user to sign up for an account, search and store music into personalized playlists.<br/>
-•	The site is highlighted by an interactive music playing bar that allows the user to control the music via shuffle, repeat, play, pause, previous and next buttons.<br/>

 **[Fractal Image Generator](https://github.com/Falcon-Punch/Fractal-Image-Generator)**&nbsp;(C++, Visual Studio)<br/>
 • Draws pixels onto images in the form of recursive fractal designs using Mandelbrot’s algorithm.<br/>
 • The program also has a zoom function that allows the user to magnify images for a closer look.<br/>